 In the fall of 2016, Candace left the CDE to join CADRE as a policy analyst.
 While at CADRE, Candace analyzed trends and system performance in special education dispute resolution and provided intensive and targeted technical assistance to constituents, including state education agencies and federally funded parent centers, on dispute resolution policy and IDEA regulatory requirements.
 Candace also developed materials and presented information related to dispute resolution system performance and improvement.
 And, with CADRE colleague Diana Cruz, she designed an innovative training on the application of restorative approaches to special education dispute resolution.

 Candace left CADRE in the fall of 2017 to be closer to her family in Colorado and rejoined the CDE as a dispute resolution and policy specialist where she again works primarily within the state complaint and general supervision system to promote improved outcomes for students with disabilities in Colorado.
-In the Spring of 2018, Candace became the CDE's dispute resolution supervisor, where she oversees the coordination of Part B dispute resolution services for the state.
+In the Spring of 2018, Candace became the CDE's dispute resolution supervisor, where she oversaw the coordination of Part B dispute resolution services for the state.
+In 2019, Candace became the Director of General Supervision and Monitoring, where she oversaw the dispute and alternative dispute resolution system, IDEA data collection and reporting, parent engagement, and results driven accountability system.